kulkarni-1983/api-service-provider/README.md

 - Repository follows [The Twelve-Factor App](https://12factor.net) approach
 - Build and deploy follows [3 musketeers](https://amaysim.engineering/the-3-musketeers-how-make-docker-and-compose-enable-us-to-release-many-times-a-day-e92ca816ef17) approach of docker-compose, dockerfile and Makefile
 - **Node-js** as programming language
-- Code is built, linted, unit tested and pushed to artifact( specified or by default ECR)
+- Code is built, linted, unit tested , integration tested and pushed to artifact( specified or by default ECR)
 - Deployed to **AWS ECS-Fargate**.
 Exposes the ALB endpoint to connect to the API endpoint
 - **Terraform** for infra structure as code
 - **Buildkite** pipeline for CI/CD.
 Pipeline builds,tests, build and push the image and deploy to AWS.